Artists & Community

 Karen Thurecht

 Karen writes the Dr Hamish Hart Murder Mystery Series.
-There are four books currently released in the series with each set in a fascinating part of South East Queensland in the 1880’s.
+There are six books currently released in the series with each set in a fascinating part of South East Queensland in the 1880’s.

 Kaitlyn Townsend